Looyyd/loyd-blog/_posts/ai-impact-cybersecurity.md

 # Estimating Demand

 Estimating the demand for cybersecurity is a challenging task.
 On one hand, software security is becoming more mature, leading to a reduced likelihood of cyberattacks.
 However, as software takes on increasingly critical tasks, the potential impact of cyberattacks grows.
+Additionally, new threats and attack vectors are continuously emerging, which could counterbalance the maturation of software security.
 To simplify the estimation, we will assume that cybersecurity demand is proportional to the amount of software written.

 ## Estimating Software Production Capacity

 As software remains crucial for advancements in automation, AI tools, and other emerging technologies, the current demand for software is likely not met.
+According to a report by the US Labor Department, the global shortage of software engineers may reach 85.2 million by 2030.
+Furthermore, around 40 million technical jobs go unfulfilled due to a lack of skilled talent.
 This unmet demand suggests that the amount of software written is constrained by software production capacity, which depends on the size of the programmer workforce and their productivity.

 ## Impact of ChatGPT on Software Output